-It’s time to prep a BOV emergency kit for situations like that.
+It’s time to prep a vehicle emergency kit for situations like that.

-Things that Go Into Your BOV Emergency Kit
+Things That Go Into Your Bug Out Vehicle Emergency Kit

 If a regular car has a basic emergency kit, then so should your BOV.

-All in all, an entrenching tool is a win-win tool to have with you.
+All in all, an entrenching tool is a win-win tool to have in your vehicle emergency kit.

-It might seem like a lot, but these are non-negotiable; you have to have these in your BOV.
+It might seem like a lot, but these are non-negotiable—you HAVE to have these in your vehicle emergency kit.
 These tools cater to different areas of your vehicle, from the panels to the engine to the nooks and crannies of the interior of your BOV.

-Plus, these tools are commonly used in your home, too.
-If you can’t find your screwdrivers at home, then a back up in the car is a safe bet.
+Plus, these tools are commonly used in your home.
+If you can’t find your screwdrivers at home, then a backup in the car is a safe bet.

-If you want to save space and not get a whole toolbox, look into getting multipurpose items like a wallet multitool with a complete HEX key, or multitools with screwdrivers on.
+If you want to save space and not get a whole toolbox for your roadside emergency kit, look into getting multipurpose items like a wallet multitool with a complete HEX key, or multitools with screwdrivers on.

 A lug wrench is a type of socket wrench that aids in tightening and loosening lug nuts on the wheels of your car.
 It’s a distinct wrench because it usually comes X-shaped or L-shaped.
-Go with the X-shaped one to get more leverage.
+Go with the X-shaped one for your vehicle emergency kit to get more leverage.

 A lug wrench will come along with a jack on most new vehicles, but if you’re DIY-ing your BOV, then this is a must-have.

 Make sure you get a jack that fits in your car and is portable.
-Make sure you get a reliable one that isn’t too heavy in the back of your trunk.
+Buy a reliable one that isn’t too heavy on the back of your trunk.

-To supplement your lug wrench and jack, you must have a spare tire in your car.
-When one of your tires goes flat, you'll realize that a spare will be the best investment.
-But make sure you check your spare regularly.
-Car owners usually forget about their spare tire, only to find out that it's gone flat when it's time to use it.
+To supplement your lug wrench and jack, have a spare tire in your car.
+When one of your tires goes flat, you’ll realize that a spare will be the best investment.
+But make sure to check your spare regularly.
+Car owners usually forget about their spare tire, only to find out that it’s gone flat when it’s time to use it.

 The next time you get your wheels’ air pressure checked, take the extra step to have your spare’s air pressure checked, too.